HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### What are overlays?

 Accessibility overlays, sometimes referred to as accessibility plugins or overlay widgets, are digital products that are marketed as tools to easily solve a website's accessibility issues.
-The Overlay Fact Sheet defines them as "a broad term for technologies that aim to improve the accessibility of a website.
+The <a hreflang="en" href="https://overlayfactsheet.com/#what-is-a-web-accessibility-overlay">Overlay Fact Sheet</a> defines them as "a broad term for technologies that aim to improve the accessibility of a website.
 They apply third-party source code (typically JavaScript) to automate improvements to the front-end code of the website."

 Many of these products have deceptive marketing materials suggesting that one line of code can make websites accessible, or at least legally compliant from an accessibility standpoint.

-For example, accessiBe, one of the most aggressive products in this space, explains their process as being able to make sites accessible and compliant within 48 hours by simply pasting their JavaScript installation code into production code.
+For example, <a hreflang="en" href="https://en.wikipedia.org/wiki/AccessiBe">accessiBe</a>, one of the most aggressive products in this space, explains their process as being able to make sites accessible and compliant within 48 hours by simply pasting their JavaScript installation code into production code.

 Unfortunately, web accessibility is simply not possible to achieve with an out of the box solution like this.
 If it were, we would likely not see the sobering statistics throughout this chapter.